wenhuchen/TableCoT/README.md

 # TableCoT
-The code and data used for "Large Language Models are few(1)-shot Table Reasoners"
+The code and data used for [Large Language Models are few(1)-shot Table Reasoners](https://arxiv.org/abs/2210.06710)

 ## Preliminary